Day Trip to Channel Islands National Park: Santa Cruz Island

 Kayak Around Santa Cruz Island and Explore Sea Caves

-If you would like to kayak during your day trip to Channel Islands National Park, Santa Cruz Island is a great place to kayak as there are many unique sea caves near Scorpion Anchorage.
+One of the best things to do in Santa Cruz Island is kayak.
+You will find many unique sea caves near Scorpion Anchorage, making Santa Cruz Island a unique place to kayak.
 Channel Islands Adventure Company offers kayak tours from 1 hour to 5 hours long where you can explore the sea caves, and in the longer tour even make it to Potato Harbor.
 The other option is you could bring your own kayak or rent a kayak from Channel Islands Kayak Center for the day and pay a fee to Island Packers to transport it for you.
 You would need to contact Island Packers ahead of time to make sure they have space to transport the Kayak.
 Bringing a Kayak with you to Santa Cruz Island would be the cheaper option but definitely more work on your part.

 Snorkel at Scorpion Anchorage, Santa Cruz Island